ultralytics/ultralytics/docs/en/integrations/tensorrt.md

     ```

     1. Exports with dynamic axes, this will be enabled by default when exporting with `int8=True` even when not explicitly set.
 See [export arguments](../modes/export.md#arguments) for additional information.
-    2. Sets max batch size of 8 for exported model, with calibrate with `2 × 8` to avoid scaling errors during calibration
+    2. Sets max batch size of 8 for exported model, which calibrates with `batch = 2 *×* 8` to avoid scaling errors during calibration.
     3. Allocates 4 GiB of memory instead of allocating the entire device for conversion process.
     4. Uses [COCO dataset](../datasets/detect/coco.md) for calibration, specifically the images used for [validation](../modes/val.md) (5,000 total).